jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

-## 🎮 4K_MMM for Halo Online ElDewrito 0.7.1
+## 🎮 4K_MMM ++ for Halo Online ElDewrito 0.7.1

-Welcome to the 4K_MMM mod! 🚀
+Welcome to the 4K_MMM ++ mod! 🚀

-Transform your Halo Online ElDewrito 0.7.1 experience with 4K menu textures, & A Native 4k Main menu layout.
+Transform your Halo Online ElDewrito 0.7.1 experience with upscaled 4K menu textures, + update with A Native 4k Main Menu layout. + add extra mods and customizations!

-ported Halo 3 campaign maps, and optional mod scaling.
+in this tutorial you will be running tool.
+Porting maps.
+Applying mod scripts and creating mod .pak fles.
 Let’s get started! 😎

 ## 🔵 Installation